oroinc/documentation/commerce/cloud/architecture.rst

 Redundancy
 ~~~~~~~~~~

-Redundancy is a system design that ensures that all the system components are duplicated so that if one of the hosts fails, the system can run using the redundant host.
+Redundancy is a system design that ensures all system components are duplicated.
+In the event one of the hosts fails, the system can run using the redundant host.

-The OroCloud infrastructure uses the fully redundant components and services for Oro application operation.
+The OroCloud infrastructure uses fully redundant components and services for Oro application operations.
 Check out the following sections for details on how redundancy is achieved.

 Web Node
 ^^^^^^^^

-Google Load Balancer distributes the incoming traffic to a set of the web nodes to enable service on-demand scaling, fault tolerance, DDoS protection, etc. At least two web nodes are allocated in different zones for fault-tolerance.
+Google Load Balancer distributes the incoming traffic to a set of the web nodes that enable on-demand scaling, fault tolerance, DDoS protection, etc. At least two web nodes are allocated in different zones for fault-tolerance.
 For more information, see the `Google Cloud Load Balancing <https://cloud.google.com/load-balancing/>`_ documentation.

 Search Index
 ^^^^^^^^^^^^

-To speed up the search, Oro application data is indexed according to the application configuration and stored in the search index.
-As a search index provider, the OroCloud instances use ElasticSearch that out of the box provides cluster architecture and the ability to add more nodes to the cluster to spread the load between them and enhance reliability.
-For more information, see the `Life Inside the Cluster <https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html>`_ getting started documentation.
+To speed up the search, Oro application data is indexed according to the application configurations and stored in the search index.
+As a search index provider, OroCloud instances use ElasticSearch which provides cluster architecture out-of-the-box as well as the ability to add more nodes to clusters to spread the load and enhance reliability.
+For more information, see the `Life Inside the Cluster <https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html>`_ documentation.

 Database
 ^^^^^^^^